 The Kollel fellows spread Torah throughout the community with weekly Shiurim on a wide range of topics, one-on-one chavrutot, Shabbatonim, and special community programming for all ages.
 There is a particular emphasis on providing classes for professionals – lawyers, doctors, dentists and financial services professionals – on the practical applications of halachah and Jewish ethics in their fields.
 The Kollel also provides weekly classes in non-Orthodox venues, for the broader community.
 The Kollel partners with many community organizations, and especially Bnei Akiva.

-This year, the Kollel opened a new Women’s Beit Midrash, in tandem with JLIC and Bnei Akiva Schools, at Ulpanat Orot.
+Recently, the Kollel opened a new Women’s Beit Midrash, in tandem with JLIC and Bnei Akiva Schools, at Ulpanat Orot.
 Other women’s learning opportunities include “Midreshet Yom Rishon” programs for women around the city and three weekly classes just for women, one in Thornhill, one in Clanton Park, and one in the Shaarei Shomayim synagogue.